stevesaliman/gradle-cobertura-plugin/README.md

 - Per http://forums.gradle.org/gradle/topics/is_the_new_plugin_extension_approach_the_way_to_go,
 I've replaced conventions with extensions.

-- This plugin supports Cobertura's coverage check functionality.
+- This plugin supports Cobertura's coverage check and merge functions.

 - Version 2.0 works with Gradle 1.7 and above.
 Version 1.2 works with Gradle 1.0 through 1.6.
 They both take advantage of features introduced in Cobertura